Youth Acting and Musical Theater WorkshopsYouth Acting and Musical Theater Workshops with Alison Kalmus

 September 27 - December 20, 2017

-There are a limited number of open spots available for our theater workshops.
+A limited number of spots remain for our Wednesday acting workshops.
 Apply now online!

 “No acting training from any institution, including Orange County School of the Arts (Cal.
 School of The Arts) and Oklahoma City University, compares to what Alison taught me.
 She is the perfect balance of teacher and theater director”

 - Elise Vannerson – Lead Actor: Snapshots – (Directed by the composer, Steven Schwartz); Lovelace: A Rock Opera, (U.K. Premier); Daddy Long Legs (George Street Playhouse).

 This class is for the beginning/intermediate actor.
 Students study elements of acting, including improvisation, and pantomime, given circumstances, objectives, recall and sense memory giving them the foundation and tools for all their acting work.